|

 No one wants to reject a cost-effective generator with multiple fuel options since dual fuel provides an additional opportunity to run on propane which is cheaper and eco-friendly compared to gasoline.

-Always hunt for a dual-fuel generator but sadly there is a limited option in the market.
+I always hunt for a dual-fuel generator but sadly there is a limited option in the market.

-How long a dual-fuel generator will run on propane?
+How long a dual fuel generator will run on propane?

 Depending on the size and type of the generator, some provide 4 – 5 hours of runtime on a 20lb of propane at 50% load, however, some provide more than 10 hours.
+We have written an article about that, so make sure to have a look for a better understanding.

-Can you run a dual-fuel generator on natural gas?
+Can you run a dual fuel generator on natural gas?

-No, a properly designed dual-fuel generator can’t run on natural gas, however, with some modification you can run it on gasoline.
+No, a properly designed dual fuel generator can’t run on natural gas, however, with some modification you can run it on gasoline.

-What is the biggest dual-fuel generator?
+What is the biggest dual fuel generator?

 DuroMax XP15000EH is currently the biggest dual fuel generator with a 50amp plug and other modern features as well.